On the Galois structure of units in totally real $p$-rational number fields: Relative Galois module structure of the unit lattices of totally real -rational number fields

-This investigation can be interesting because for varying Galois extensions $L/K$, the $\mathbb{Z}_{p}$-ranks of $\mathbb{Z}_p \otimes_{\mathbb{Z}} E_{L,S}$ are unbounded.
-Therefore, if the $p$-Sylow subgroup of $G$ is not cyclic of order $1$, $p$, or $p^{2}$, then infinitely many non-isomorphic indecomposable $\mathbb{Z}_{p}[G]$-lattices can appear in the Krull-Schmidt decomposition of $\mathbb{Z}_p \otimes_{\mathbb{Z}} E_{L,S}$ (cf. \cite[\S81.A]{curtis1966representation}).
-We also remark that the knowledge of relative Galois module structures of the unit lattices is very important in the study of tamely ramified pro-$p$ extensions of number fields (cf. \cite{hajir2021deficiency}).
+This investigation of the $\mathbb{Z}_p[G]$-structure of $E_{L,S}$ for varying $L/K$ is of intrinsic interest because, as $L/K$ varies, the $\mathbb{Z}_{p}$-ranks of $\mathbb{Z}_p \otimes_{\mathbb{Z}} E_{L,S}$ are unbounded.
+Consequently, if the $p$-Sylow subgroup of $G$ is not cyclic of order $1$, $p$, or $p^{2}$, then infinitely many non-isomorphic indecomposable $\mathbb{Z}_{p}[G]$-lattices can appear in the Krull-Schmidt decomposition of $\mathbb{Z}_p \otimes_{\mathbb{Z}} E_{L,S}$ (cf. \cite[\S 81.A]{curtis1966representation}).
+Beyond this intrinsic interest, the knowledge of relative Galois module structures of the unit lattices also has significant applications in the study of tamely ramified pro-$p$ extensions of number fields (cf. \cite{hajir2021deficiency, LeeLim}).